To turn on Gateway Firewall select the Settings tab. Click TURN ON for the Tier-1 or Tier-0 gateway firewall you want to activate.

 Rejects packets with the specified source, destination, and protocol.
 Rejecting a packet sends a destination unreachable message to the sender.
 If the protocol is TCP, a TCP RST message is sent.
 ICMP messages with administratively prohibited code are sent for UDP, ICMP, and other IP connections.
 The sending application is notified after one attempt that the connection cannot be established.

-- Click the status toggle button to enable or disable the rule.
+- Click the status toggle button to activate or deactivate the rule.

 - Click the gear icon to set logging, direction, IP protocol, and comments.